This story is part of VICE's ongoing look at how climate change will have changed the world by the year 2050. Read more about the project here.

 A drop in the quality and abundance of a luxurious restaurant meal won't have an everyday impact on your your life unless you're some kind of Hollywood douchebag.
 But what the topic of sushi lacks in earth-shattering urgency—in contrast to the deadly flooding that will hit New York—it more than makes up for in inconvenience.
 Sushi might be a bougey luxury, but it's worth talking about because world of the future won't just be torn apart by disasters, it'll suck in a million tiny ways.

-William Cheung, an associate professor and researcher at the University of British Columbia's Changing Ocean Research Unit and director of science at the Nippon Foundation-Nereus Program, crunched the numbers on fish and climate change for a 2010 report that forecasted as far into the future as 2055.
+William Cheung, an associate professor and researcher at the University of British Columbia's Changing Ocean Research Unit, crunched the numbers on fish and climate change for a 2010 report that forecasted as far into the future as 2055.
 "After we compiled all the data, the first thing that struck us was that we would be seeing really different fish on a sushi table in a couple of decades time," he told me.
 "Some of the fish that we can easily get in the average sushi restaurant across the street may not be so easy to get in the future, as they become really premium fish."

 Cheung is familiar with how the supply of fish changes over time.
 "In Hong Kong, where I grew up, there were a bunch of fish we ate every day, but now it's become like a delicacy—things like yellow croaker, a fish that used to be one of the [most plentiful]," he said.
 "Now it's become so expensive that wild-caught yellow croaker is really difficult to have on the dinner table even in a restaurant."